There’s never been a better time to be in the business.

 For a variety of reasons, many organizations have been the victim of inefficient and stagnant business practices.
 They spend a great deal of time and resources identifying external forces as the root of their problems, when in fact, they should be spending those same resources toward the sincere challenge of examining internal forces.
 As tensions increase artists, managers, and board members have been engaged in increasingly hostile battles over the solutions to their mutual problems.
 With every new conflict, a partisan mentality increases and organizations move farther away from discovering their win-win solutions.
 Mr. McManus maintains a distinctive philosophy which is founded in the confidence that the win-win scenario is always obtainable.
 As such, he is well suited to help move organizations away from these slowly destructive cycles and identify options which unite organizations toward their individual goals.
 Leadership, vision, and a dedication to core competencies lie at the heart of future success.
 Drew McManus can help your organization realize its potential and become cultural leaders in your community.

-Who’s Minding The Score? a cartoon about orchestra life takes a satirical look at the insanity that is orchestra management.
-The cartoon ran from 2010-2013 when the primary writer and cartoonist, Paul Dixon, decided to take a break.
-I worked as editor and secondary writer.
+- Who’s Minding The Score? is a cartoon about orchestra life takes a satirical look at the insanity that is orchestra management.
+The cartoon ran from 2010-2013.